Caravanning for beginners. Using your caravan is simple. You just load it up, put the kids in the car, attach it to the car and you’re off.

 Of course, anyone that has ever used a touring caravan, know’s it’s not as easy as that.
 There are things to check, for instance, the tightness of your wheel nuts, the air pressure in your tires.
 The reason why these things are so important is that you might not use your caravan from one month to the next.
 In the winter you might not use it for 4 months.

-One thing that might be overlooked is how much your caravan weighs.
+One thing that might have overlooked is how much your caravan weighs.

 “Surely they’re build to take all the stuff you need without a problem, just keep loading it up”.
 Unlike your car, you do need to be aware of what stuff you’re taking with you.
 Not knowing the weight of stuff could end in disaster.

 Is Your Caravan a Feckless Drunk?

 No-one moves better with a full belly and your caravan is no different.
 Think of an overloaded caravan like a drunken person trying to walk in a straight line.
 They can’t and your caravan, if overloaded will not be stable.
 It will do it’s utmost to sway around like a drunken person, it will refuse to do as it’s told and eventually it will fall over and end up in a ditch, with you and your car attached.
 Wow, keep it light!
 (Literally)